jacebenson/jace.pro/content/post/2019-11-19-setting-vars-in-a-mrvs-from-outside/index.md

     }
     ```

-So now that those parts are happening here's what's occuring;
+So now that those parts are happening here's what's occurring;

 When your user sets the "Date" variable, you are creating or updating that user's `sys_user_preference`.
 Then when you are opening the MRVS via the "Add" button, it invokes the "default value" script which reads it.
 Really it's pretty simple once you boil it down.